-Senseless acts of violence affect us all.
+Local, regional, national, and global critical incidents are too common.
 While seeking to understand these tragedies there is a psychological impact.
 Traumatic events leave individuals with varied emotional experiences.
 These can range from shock and disbelief to other painful emotions such as anger and sorrow.
 You may also notice that your daily routine may be effected as you notice changes in sleeping, appetite and concentration.
 Additionally, exposure to such events either in person or in media may change your perceptions about the world.
 Reactions vary, and so do student needs.
 There are resources that can be accessed to support individuals and groups.
 We’ve got your back at Ohio State.

 - If you have a concern that is urgent or an emergency, please seek immediate assistance.
 After-hours support is available by calling 614-292-5766 and press #2 to be connected to a counselor in the evening, overnight or during the weekend.